livebook-dev/livebook/README.md

 check out [our Livebook firmware](https://github.com/livebook-dev/nerves_livebook) built with [Nerves](https://www.nerves-project.org/).

+### GitHub Codespaces

+Livebook also has several `devcontainer.json` files to choose from that will create a GitHub odespace for Livebook.
+[The GitHub codespaces documentation](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace) has more details on creating and configuring codespaces.

 ## Security considerations

 Livebook is built to document and execute code.
 Anyone with access to a Livebook instance